wavelet-lab/docs/source/applications/gnuradio.rst

 .. note::

-   This application needs SoapySDR plugin.
+   This application needs a SoapySDR plugin.
 Please refer to :doc:`/software/install`.

 .. code-block:: bash